LibLogic/Finish-Line/README.md

 https://liblogic.github.io/dice-racer/

+I have chosen to build this game as a way to demonstrate my abiltiy to solve complex coding problems.
+In this case I'm using Javascript as my language of choice.

 ## Finish Line is a card game that is played more like a board game.
 ### Finish line uses a deck of cards, two dice and a set of 3 markers for each player.